 Make sure that the domain\admon user has the proper privileges to create other users.

 •Add deployment components:

-Following the previous considerations article indications, each item listed will require the following components to be deployed:
+As we have explained, each item listed will require the following components to be deployed:

 •Relevant to me options: Update Customer information and Register New Ticket.